Income Tax Considerations of Business Transfers

 One common method is the MACRS 150 percent declining balance option.
 Example 1 shows how a piece of machinery with an initial tax basis of $60,000 is depreciated over eight income tax years.
 The initial basis is equal to the purchase cost of the machine, or the cash difference (boot) paid on a trade plus any remaining undepreciated balance on the trade-in.
 The adjusted basis is equal to the initial basis minus the total amount of depreciation expense claimed so far.

 In some cases the buyer also can claim expense method depreciation (section 179).
-With this option, the IRS allows up to $125,000 (for 2007) of the eligible cost of an asset to be deducted in the year of purchase.
+With this option, the IRS allows up to a maximum amount, currently $500,000, of the eligible cost of an asset to be deducted in the year of purchase.
 Smaller amounts are allowed.
 The remaining basis of the asset then is depreciated by one of the other methods.
 One expense method deduction is allowed for each tax return each year.
 However, this option is not available for acquisitions from closely-related parties, which can affect many family transactions.

 The maximum expense method depreciation amount can change from year to year.